 If three or more family members are participating:

-6. Allow one to five minutes for the seller (and actors) to create a 15 second commercial.
-Parents, help your child think about what they can say to convince the customer.
+Allow one to five minutes for the seller (and actors) to create a 15 second commercial.
+Sellers, write down the words you will say (in your commercial) on a piece of paper.

 If one parent or guardian and one child is participating:

-2. Your child will be the imaginary seller.
-Help your child think about what they can say to convince someone to buy or NOT buy the object.
-How can they be persuasive?
-Help them to communicate important information about the object and be aware of the feelings and emotions that a customer might have.
+Sellers, think about what you can say to convince someone to buy or NOT buy the object.
+How can you be persuasive?
+On a piece of paper, write down the words you will say to communicate important information about the object.
+Consider the feelings and emotions that a customer might have.

 Talk About It